joekale/DogDietLog/README.md

 ##Dog Diet Log
-An Amazon Web Services lambda function to log meal times and events received from the Amazon IoT Button clicks.
+A small project to test features of Amazon Web Services.
+Planning on logging meals using Amazon IoT Button and fetching and displaying results and allowing input using expressjs app within EC2 instance.

 ###Lambda Functions